silverfoxy/HTTPoxy-Test-Tools/README.md

 # HTTPoxy-Test-Tools

-I'm developing tools to test for HTTPoxy vulnerability.
+I'm developing tools to test for <a href="https://httpoxy.org/">HTTPoxy vulnerability</a>.
 The tool finds CGI directory, adds a temporary file that returns the HTTP_PROXY environment variable.
 The script then sends a GET request to this CGI file and sets the "proxy" header.
 If the environment variable is affected, then you're vulnerable.